 In addition to video scenarios, append upload can be used to append log data.

 - Size: The maximum size of an object is 5 GB in this mode.

-- Naming restrictions
+- Naming rules:

-- Object names must use UTF-8 encoding.
+- Object names must be UTF-8 encoded.

 Upload security and authorization

-To prevent unauthorized third parties from uploading objects to the developer’s bucket, OSS provides bucket-level and object-level access permission control.
+To prevent unauthorized third-party users from uploading data to your bucket, OSS provides bucket- and object-level access control.
 For more information, see Access control.

 To authorize third-party users to upload objects, OSS also provides account authorization.
 For more information, see Authorized third-party upload.

 - After uploading images, you can use Image Processing.